 HomeTeam Pest Defense presents a video that tells you how to tell if a spider is venomous or not:

 Have you had any experiences with venomous spiders before?
-Let us know in the comments section.
+Let us know in the comments section below!

-Editor’s Note: This article was originally published on April 6, 2015.
-It has been updated for accuracy and relevancy.
+Editor’s Note: This post was originally published on April 6, 2015, and has been updated for quality and relevancy.